CoderNate/Switchow/README.md

 ## Usage

 Just start typing and a list of matching application windows will be shown.
 Press enter to set the top window in the list as the foreground window.
 The format of the list is `EXECUTABLE_NAME | WINDOW_TITLE`.
 Matches on the executable name are weighted more strongly than matches on the window title.
+Press Alt + entry label if the one you want isn't at the top.
+The label is created by hashing so it will stay the same as long as the Window title doesn't change; the drawback is that there's a chance of hash collisions.
 Example:
 ```
-0) notepad | *Untitled - Notepad
+a) notepad | *Untitled - Notepad
-1) devenv | Switchow - Microsoft Visual Studio
+B) devenv | Switchow - Microsoft Visual Studio
-2) Explorer | Documents
+j) Explorer | Documents
-3) msedge | Google
+;) msedge | Google

 > e
 ```